Only 10 percent of House races were competitive in midterms: advocacy group

 House seats were uncontested in 35 races, or about 8 percent of the House, the report found.
 Out of the 35 races, 16 districts had only one candidate and 19 only had one major party candidate on the ballot.

-The report noted that while the number of uncontested races is follows previous years’ trends, “it is still unacceptable for such a sizable chunk of voters to have virtually no change in who represents them.”
+The report noted that while the number of uncontested race follows previous years’ trends, “it is still unacceptable for such a sizable chunk of voters to have virtually no change in who represents them.”

 “States that used independent redistricting commissions saw only modest improvements in competitiveness and partisan fairness compared to those with maps drawn by state legislatures,” the report said.